dbquarrel/icu4c-xcframework/README.md

 # Usage

-1. type 'make' in Terminal to build ICU.xcframework
+1. Clone this repository.
-2. Drag and drop ICU.xcframework into your
+2. Enter your local directory in Terminal and type 'make', nothing more is needed.
-   Target > Frameworks, Libraries and Embedded Content
+2. When the build is finished, Drag and drop ICU.xcframework into your Target > Frameworks, Libraries and Embedded Content.
 3. Build your project as normal in Xcode

 ....